esmailkeshtkar/foldermonitor/README.md

 # foldermonitor
-A C++ program that runs in the background and monitors folders for updates and logs them
+A folder monitor daemon that runs in Unix, monitoring a specified folder for any changes that occur and outputting them to a logfile with filename and timestamps.